Shinya Yamanaka: Historical background

 The prevalent view during the early 20th century was that mature cells were permanently locked into the differentiated state and cannot return to a fully immature, pluripotent stem cell state.
 It was thought that cellular differentiation can only be a unidirectional process.
 Therefore, non-differentiated egg/early embryo cells can only develop into specialized cells.
 However, stem cells with limited potency (adult stem cells) remain in bone marrow, intestine, skin etc. to act as a source of cell replacement.

 The fact that differentiated cell types had specific patterns of proteins suggested irreversible epigenetic modifications or genetic alterations to be the cause of unidirectional cell differentiation.
 So, cells progressively become more restricted in the differentiation potential and eventually lose pluripotency.

 In 1962, John B. Gurdon demonstrated that the nucleus from a differentiated frog intestinal epithelial cell can generate a fully functional tadpole via transplantation to an enucleated egg.
 Gurdon used somatic cell nuclear transfer (SCNT) as a method to understand reprogramming and how cells change in specialization.
 He concluded that differentiated somatic cell nuclei had the potential to revert to pluripotency.
 This was a paradigm shift at the time.
 It showed that a differentiated cell nucleus has retained the capacity to successfully revert to an undifferentiated state, with the potential to restart development (pluripotent capacity).

-However, the question still remained whether an intact differentiated cell could be fully reprogrammed to become pluripotent.
+Whether an intact differentiated cell could be fully reprogrammed to become pluripotent remained unknown.